-For me, I would definitely make sure the disk space for the C Drive is 80 Gigs or more.
+For me, I would definitely make sure the disk space for the C Drive is 80 GB or more.
 The reason being that the patch updates will fill it up very quickly.
-If you had set up your C drive as 32 GB, you will find that you will run out of space very quickly even without installing any applications on it.
+If you set up your C drive as 32 GB, you will find that you will run out of space very quickly, even without installing any applications on it.

 As for the processor and RAM size, it will depend on the purpose of the server.

 With virtual machines, you may try allocating the minimum cores and RAM that you can get away with to get the server up and running.
 You can always easily add those resources later on.

 Insert the DVD and start up the server.
 If you are using a virtual machine and not a bare metal server, attach the ISO of the Windows Server 2016 installation DVD to the virtual machine and power on the virtual machine.

 After the virtual machine or server boots up from the DVD, it will display a screen to configure the language and keyboard settings.

 Select the appropriate information from the drop down selection lists and click Next.